 The materials we use are mined.
 Many of the materials are sedimentary.
 As a deposit is excavated, the composition of the material shifts.
 Change is a constant and it affects our glazes and clay.
 Because of changes in our raw materials, our glazes sometimes change, for better or worse.
 We may have to change our firing methods or our glaze formulas to keep our glazes consistent and looking beautiful.
 Things shift over time.
 Suppliers go out of business, mines close, things change…

 This is a list some of materials we use.

 Clay ingredients: Grolleg kaolin from England, silica, feldspar, V Gum T, bentonite

-Glaze base chemicals: silica (flint), kaolin clay, ball clay, red clay, bentonite clay, assorted soda and potash feldspars, Whiting (lime), Gerstley borate, nepheline syenite, dolomite, zinc and spodumene, talc, barium, soda ash, bone ash, tin oxide, to name a few.
+Glaze base chemicals: silica (flint), kaolin clay, ball clay, red clay, bentonite clay, assorted soda and potash feldspars, Whiting (lime), Gerstley borate, nepheline syenite, dolomite, zinc and spodumene, talc, barium, soda ash, bone ash, and tin oxide, to name a few.

 Glaze colorants: copper oxide and carbonate, cobalt oxide and carbonate, iron oxide, rutile, titanium dioxide, chrome oxide and nickel oxide